danbev/learning-quantum-computing/README.md

 |α|² + |β|² = 1
 ```

+The physical qubit used in IBM Q is called a superconducting transmon qubit.
+This
+needs to be cooled down to 15 milliKelvin in a dilution refrigirator so that the
+is no noise or heat to excite the qubit.

 ### Quantum bits
 A qbit can take on a value of either 0 or 1 just like a normal bit.
 They can
 be represented phycically as: